Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 17.25.58 UTC
+- WIB: Minggu, 27 Oktober 2024 18.18.41 UTC
-- WITA: Minggu, 27 Oktober 2024 18.25.58 UTC
+- WITA: Minggu, 27 Oktober 2024 19.18.41 UTC
-- WIT: Minggu, 27 Oktober 2024 19.25.58 UTC
+- WIT: Minggu, 27 Oktober 2024 20.18.41 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: nature
+Kategori: technology